jonchun/macify-linux/README.md

 ![macify-linux-5.png](https://raw.githubusercontent.com/Jonchun/macify-linux/master/images/macify-linux-5.png)

 ## Notes
 This is definitely a "rough draft" of the script!
 PLEASE DO NOT USE IT IN ANYTHING OTHER THAN A VM!
+(Unless you're willing to spend time troubleshooting/backtracking if things go wrong)

 ## TODO
 - Make the installer interactive so you can choose light/dark and more